tensorflow/tensorboard/tensorboard/plugins/example/README.md

 ### Backend: How the plugin processes data, and sends it to the browser

-TensorBoard detects plugins using [entry_points] mechanism ([example](https://github.com/tensorflow/tensorboard/blob/373eb09e4c5d2b3cc2493f0949dc4be6b6a45e81/tensorboard/plugins/example/setup.py#L31-L35)) and loads them on start-up.
+TensorBoard detects plugins using the [Python `entry_points` mechanism][entrypoints-spec]; see [the example plugin’s `setup.py`][entrypoints-declaration] for an example of how to declare a plugin to TensorBoard.
 The plugin backend is responsible for providing information about its frontend counterpart, serving frontend resources, and surfacing necessary data to the frontend by implementing routes (endpoints).
  You can start building the backend by subclassing `TBPlugin` in [`base_plugin.py`] (if your plugin does non-trivial work at the load time, consider using `TBLoader`).
 It must have a `plugin_name` (please refer to [naming](#guideline_on_naming_and_branding) section for naming your plugin) class attribute and implement the following methods:

   - `is_active`: This should return whether the plugin is active (whether there exists relevant data for the plugin to process).
 TensorBoard will hide inactive plugins from the main navigation bar.
 We strongly recommend this to be a cheap operation.